Melson012/personalWebsite/README.md

 <img src="images/desktop.png" align="center" height="400" width="700" >

-#### Conclusion
+## Conclusion

 In Conclusion, I belive I met the objectives set out to be completed.
 By achieving this I created a product with a well constructed layout that can adpat to all screen sizes.

-##### Future Imporvemnts
+## Future Imporvements
-For futhur improvements, i would implement a better nav bar and footer as it is not very visible once the screen size changes to the mobile phone.
+For further improvements, i would implement a better nav bar and footer as it is not very visible once the screen size changes to the mobile phone.
 And also, improve the usabllity and accessablity of the webpage so it is sutible for a user to use it with no difficulties.

 ###### Melson Fernandes